Geosoft2/geosoft2-2024/stac-the-spatiotemporal-asset-catalogue/handout.md

 @Juliarotert

-# **STAC: the spatiotemporal asset catalogue**
+# **STAC: the SpatioTemporal Asset Catalog**

 ## Introduction
+> **"The STAC Specification is a common language to describe geospatial information, so it can more easily be worked with, indexed, and discovered."** [^1]
+- STAC: Concept/ Standard
+- STAC Specification: technical document/ Descriptions
-- short description
+- short description in own words:
 - SpatioTemporal Asset
-    - "any file that represents information about the Earth captured in a certain place and at a particular time" [^1]
+    - "any file that represents information about the Earth captured in a certain place and at a particular time" [^2]
-- catalogue
+- Catalog
-    - "a complete, usually alphabetical list of items, often with notes giving details" [^2]
+    - "a complete, usually alphabetical list of items, often with notes giving details" [^3]
 - Origin: scenes of satellite imagery
 - Presence: variety of uses

 ## Overview

-- The STAC Specification
+- The STAC Specification: "provides a common structure for describing and cataloging spatiotemporal assets"
-- Components/ Core Specifications
+- Components/ Core Specifications:
-    - Item
+    - STAC Item
-    - Catalog
+    - STAC Catalog
-    - Collection
+    - STAC Collection
+    - STAC API
-- Components can be used alone but best together
+- Components are semi-independent: can be used alone but work better together
-- API Specification

 ### What
 - Collection of Specifications and Software